VideoDG: Generalizing Temporal Relations in Videos to Novel Domains: Related Work

+Recent advances in deep learning provide some useful insights on how to capture long-term temporal relations to improve the discriminability of spatiotemporal features \cite{martinez2019action, DynamoNet, SlowFast, Long-term}.
+However, most existing video classification models, including 2D CNNs \cite{Simonyan14,Karpathy14,feichtenhofer2016spatiotemporal,Wang16,zhou2018temporal, sun2017optical, STM, lin2019tsm}, 3D CNNs \cite{Tran15,carreira2017quo,qiu2017learning,xie2017rethinking, CSN, yang2020temporal}, and attention-based models \cite{attention-pooling,NonLocal2018,zhang2018attention,wang2018eidetic}, do not consider non-i.i.d. learning settings, which may lack sufficient generalizability for unseen domains.
+In contrast, our approach takes into account the unexpected absence or permutation of video events, \textit{i.e.}, temporal domain shift, and seeks a balance between the ability to distinguish and the ability to generalize.
+A significant difference between the existing video domain adaptation models \cite{Jamal2018DeepDA,chen2019temporal} and our approach is that the target domain is not accessible in this paper.
+In other words, the video domain generalization problem is more challenging and not yet well explored.

-\myparagraph{Video Action Recognition.} Many deep models for video action recognition are based on 2D CNNs \cite{Simonyan14,Karpathy14,feichtenhofer2016spatiotemporal,Wang16,zhou2018temporal, sun2017optical, STM, lin2019tsm} and 3D CNNs \cite{C3D, Tran15,carreira2017quo,qiu2017learning,xie2017rethinking, NonLocal2018, CSN}.
-Among all these models, our APN model is most related to the Temporal Relation Network (TRN) \cite{zhou2018temporal}, which learns local temporal features from different lengths and different combinations of short video snippets and then ensembles them together to get a global sequence-level feature.
-However, we find that the performance of TRN deteriorates in the video DG settings.
-We also find that TRN cannot further benefit from the modern DG method \cite{ADA}.
+Among all these models mentioned above, our APN model is most related to the Temporal Relation Network (TRN) \cite{zhou2018temporal}, which learns local temporal features from different lengths and different combinations of short video snippets and then ensembles them together to get a global sequence-level feature.
+However, we find that the performance of TRN deteriorates in the domain generalization setting.
+We also find that TRN cannot further benefit from the modern image domain generalization method \cite{ADA}.

 Our work is distinct from TRN in two perspectives.
 First, our approach is fully motivated from the view of domain generalization.
 Thus we consider the cross-relation features in addition to the local relational features to trade off the discriminability and transferability.
-Second, we introduce a new approach that effectively adapts the previous ADA method to video DG.
+Second, we introduce a new approach that effectively adapts the previous ADA method to video domain generalization.
 Different from TRN, our approach leverages a pyramid architecture based on the Transformer self-attention mechanism \cite{Transformer} to progressively fuse temporal relations at different time scales.
 From this perspective, our work is also related to recognition models that incorporate attention blocks \cite{attention-pooling,NonLocal2018,zhang2018attention,wang2018eidetic}.
 Our model organizes the attention blocks in a pyramid framework, which is driven by a clear motivation and validated by extensive experiments